dhellmann/pymotw/PyMOTW/cmd/index.rst

 Auto-Completion
 ===============

-Cmd includes support for command completion based on the names of the commands with processor methods.
-Completion is triggered by hitting the tab key at an input prompt.
+:class:`Cmd` includes support for command completion based on the names of the commands with processor methods.
+The user triggers completion by hitting the tab key at an input prompt.
 When multiple completions are possible, pressing tab twice prints a list of the options.

 ::